armen-gevorgyan/online-shop-services/README.md

     - 🬀 API documentation

 ### Version 1.3
-- [-] Item Search Service
+- 🬀 Item Search Service
-    - [] TODO
+    - 🬀 TODO

 ### Later
-Please refer to the 'list.todo' file, where is depicted the remaining list of tasks should be done.
+Please refer to the [list.todo](https://github.com/armen-gevorgyan/online-shop-services/blob/master/list.todo) file, where is depicted the remaining list of tasks should be done.